Can a Doctor with a Felony Conviction Be Licensed?

 If your conviction is on the list above, you are not automatically banned, but you no longer have the "seven-year shield."
 To succeed, you should focus on:

 Certificate of Rehabilitation: This is a court order declaring you are rehabilitated.
-It acts as a legal "seal of approval" that the Medical Board must respect.
+It acts as a legal "seal of approval" that the Medical Board must respect but it is difficult to obtain.

 4. Other Issues